 - Applying for a mortgage

 In some religions, you may even be required to provide proof of your marriage status before your child can be baptized.
-You will also need to provide a certified marriage license or certified marriage certificate along with a certified marriage certificate translation when getting married abroad.
+You will also need to provide a certified marriage license or certified marriage certificate along with a marriage certificate certified translation when getting married abroad.
 But what if you have lost your marriage certificate or it has been destroyed?
 That’s no problem.
-We explain how to get a copy of marriage certificate in Houston or Harris County.
+We explain how to get a copy of a marriage certificate in Houston or Harris County.

 What is the Difference Between A Marriage License and Marriage Certificate?

 In recent years, a Texas marriage certificate is printed with the marriage license on the backside.
-A certified copy of marriage certificate is usually one-sided.
+A certified copy of a marriage certificate is usually one-sided.
 Often, people are confused about the purpose of the two.
-A marriage certificate serves a different function that a marriage license.
+A marriage certificate serves a different function than a marriage license.
 A Marriage certificate is an official declaration that you and your spouse are legally married.
 A marriage license is a document that you receive prior to getting married that states that you and your spouse are eligible to marry.
 In Texas, a marriage license expires within 30 days.
 If you need to replace your marriage license before you get married, you must apply for a new license.
 The good news is that is isn’t difficult and it’s cheap to get a certified copy of a marriage certificate in Houston.

 So, You’ve Lost Your Certified Marriage Documents?

-Thousands of people in the Houston area lose their marriage licenses and need a certified copy of marriage certificate each year.
+Thousands of people in the Houston area lose their marriage licenses and need a certified copy of their marriage certificate each year.
 When Hurricane Harvey reached land, parts of Houston reported more than 2.5 feet of rain.
 Some areas north of Houston, including areas near Beaumont and Port Arthur received as much as five feet of rain.
 In total, Hurricane Harvey caused Hurricane Harvey caused $125 billion in damages by destroyed 15,500 homes and damaging 273,276 homes.
 In the aftermath of Hurricane Harvey, flooding destroyed another 15,528 homes of which 835 were in Harris County.
 As you might imagine, countless numbers of marriage certificates, birth certificates and other vital records were lost or destroyed.
-The challenge for Teneshia Hudspeth, Harris County Clerk, was coming up with a solution to make it easy to purchase a certified copy of marriage certificate quickly and efficiently.
+The challenge for Teneshia Hudspeth, Harris County Clerk, was developing a solution to make it easy to purchase a certified copy of marriage certificate quickly and efficiently.

 Ramone Garcia, a homeowner in Northeast Houston was one of the affected by Hurricane Harvey.
 In August 2017, he had only been married for a week.
 Being already familiar with Hurricane destruction, he and his new wife evacuated their home prior to the storm’s landfall.
 Prior to Hurricane Harvey, Garcia had made extensive repairs from Tropical Storm Allison and Hurricane Ike.
 But Harvey caused significantly more damage than previous storms.

 When Garcia was finally able to return home, he was not surprised to see vital records, family heirlooms and other artifacts destroyed.
 But having just gotten married, Garcia needed to enroll his wife in his healthcare plan which meant submitting an original copy of his Marriage Certificate to his employer’s benefits advisor.
 Luckily, Garcia and his wife had been married in the Houston area.
-It was a simple process to purchase an official copy and pick it up within 24 hours.
+It was a straightforward process to purchase an official copy and pick it up within 24 hours.